alexch/codelikethis/public/lessons/www/http.md

 ![](http://betterexplained.com/wp-content/uploads/compression/HTTP_request.png ""HTTP Request"")

+# HTTP Methods
+HTTP is a protocol that allows clients to communicate with web servers, and is a primary underlying infrastructure of the Internet.
+The two most common HTTP methods are:

+* GET
+* POST

+When a URL is inputted, the browser sends a GET request to a web server.
+When a form is submitted on a website, a POST request is submitted, and the browser hands off the form data to be handled by the web server.

 # DNS - How it works!

 DNS stands for Domain Name System - this is a standardized way for a browser to know **where** your website lives.
 This is done by communicating with a **nameserver**, which tells your browser the IP address of where the files for your website are located.
 The information on your nameserver are known as **DNS Records**.